akkv04/L2support_engineer_assistant/troubleshooting.md

 Flow save failed with code 'InvalidTemplate' and message 'The template validation failed: 'The repetition action(s) 'For_each_1' referenced by 'inputs' in action 'Send_an_email_(V2)' are not defined in the template.'.'.
+Flow save failed with code 'InvalidTemplate' and message 'The template validation failed: 'The repetition action(s) 'For_each' referenced by 'inputs' in action 'Set_variable_12' are not defined in the template.'.'.